SQLite Commands

 The following commands select the title from the albums table and write the result to the albums.txt file.

-Suppose we have a file named commands.txt in the c:\sqlite\ folder with the following content:
+Suppose you have a file named commands.txt in the c:\sqlite\db\ folder with the following content:

 SELECT albumid, title